cascadiajs/2014.cascadiajs.com/proposals/react-in-the-real-world_rdy.md

 ##Abstract

-In the last 4 months, I have incrementally converted both green-field and already-shipping Backbone.js+Handlebars+Rails web applications to use React.
-This talk contains practical, hard-won advice on how we did this with a very small team while still delivering features to our thousands of users at a sustainable pace.
+In the last 4 months, we have incrementally converted both green-field and already-shipping Backbone.js+Handlebars+Rails web applications to use React.
+Why did we feel the need to move to React in these applications?
+What benefits did we get?
+What problems did we encounter?
+What future benefits do we anticipate?
+This talk contains practical, hard-won advice on how we arrived at answers to these questions and executed on those answers in a very small team while still delivering features to our thousands of users.

 ##Speaker Bio